treat any clients under

 Q: Can I have laser hair removal if I have keloid scars?

-A: It is recommended that if you have keloid scars, or a predisposition to keloid scarring, that you should not have laser hair removal treatment.
-Keloid scars are raised type of a scar that could be either red of purely white as a normal scar.
+A: If you have keloid scars, or a predisposition to keloid scarring, we would assess the areas to be treated on a case by case basis.
+Keloid scars are a type of a scar that could be either red of purely white as a normal scar.
 This type of scar extends the original size of the wound, meaning that it expands the size of the injury.
-Those scars could get even worse if any treatments are performed on them such as laser treatment, microdermabrasion, skin peels etc. The only effective treatment is a steroid injection provided by a dermatologist to reduce the size of it.

 Q: How do I know if I’m suitable?